-- 4.6.26 53-65 High Street.
 53 is an early 20th century shop with a narrow gable front, three storeys high, with a first floor bay window.
 It is constructed of brick, with a slate roof, and the shop front, although modern, is of a traditional design.
-55a and 55b were formerly a single house and shop, with a later window inserted in the western bay of the façade.
-This two storey brick and slate buildings has retained its original central doorcase, first floor timber vertical sash windows and one original shop front.
+55a and 55b were formerly a single house and shop, with a later window having been inserted into the western bay of the facade.
+This two storey brick and slate buildings has retained its original central doorcase, first floor timber vertical sliding sash windows and one original shop front.
 59-63 are a large two storey painted brick building with decorative tile roof, dating from the early 19th century, with early 20th century shop fronts.
 63 has a gable with mock timber framing, probably added in the late 19th century.
 65 and 65A are early 20th century in date, in a mock Tudor style with a three storey central gabled section and timber frame to the first floor and gable.
-The shop fronts are modern and a further bay has been added in the late 20th century in the former gap between this building and the adjacent Stag Hotel. - 4.6.27 71-77 High Street.
+The shop fronts are modern and a further bay has been added in the late 20th century in the former gap between this building and the adjacent Stag Hotel.

 This group of buildings, together with the adjacent listed Stag Hotel, forms a prominent element of the street scene, framing the only larger open area on High Street, which consists of a wider area of pavement, partly used for sitting out and as a forecourt to the car show rooms.
-71 is the Mailmans Arms, a late 19th century purpose built public house, with a roughcast façade, timber framed gable, first floor oriel bay window, a tiled roof and square leaded lights to all windows.
+71 is the Mailmans Arms, a late 19th century purpose built public house, with a roughcast facade, timber framed gable, first floor oriel bay window, a tiled roof and traditional square leaded lights to all windows.
 This building is a typical example of a public house from this period and has retained many of its original architectural features.
 73 and 75 are a pair of 19th century houses, purpose built with shops to the ground floor, but appear to now be solely in domestic use.
-The building is unusual in that it has a fully slate hung façade along with slate roof.
-It has timber vertical sash windows to the first floor and retains its original shop fronts at the ground floor.
-77 is a modern building, incorporating the grand entrance to the former Imperial Garage.
-This entrance has particularly fine terracotta detail, with decorative columns and pediment around an arched headed doorway and is an unusual survival. - 4.6.28 83-85 High Street.
+The building is unusual in that it has a fully slate hung facade along with slate roof.
+It has timber vertical sliding sash windows to the first floor and retains its original shop fronts at the ground floor.
+77, formerly the site of the doomed railway station, is a modern building, incorporating the grand entrance to the station building.
+This entrance has particularly fine terracotta detail, with decorative columns and pediment around an arched headed doorway and is an unusual survival of such detailing from this period.

 83-85 are a group of single storey early 20th century shops which still retain their original shop fronts.
-The central shop is unusual in that it still has the mechanism and box for the pull down canopy. - 4.6.29 87-93 High Street.
+The central shop is unusual in that it still has the mechanism and box for the traditional pull down canopy.

 87-93 are at right angles to High Street, up a narrow alley, behind 95.
-They are a terrace of small 19th century workers cottages and retain some original architectural details. - 4.6.30 95 High Street.
+They are a terrace of small 19th century workers cottages and retain some original architectural details.

+4.6.30 95 High Street

 95 is a large late 19th century brick building with decorative polychrome brick bands and terracotta work to the first floor and gable.
 It was originally a high status building, but the ground floor now has an unfortunate modern shop front.
 This building forms part of the gateway at the pinch point of buildings at the eastern end of High Street.